Exhaust System Service & Repair

 - Vibrations from the steering wheel and gas pedal

 - Lower fuel efficiency

 At Kennedy Transmission, our certified technicians are no strangers to a wide range of exhaust system repairs.
-Common services we handle include:
+Common exhaust system types and elements we work with include:

 - Custom Exhaust

 - Heat Shield

 - Muffler Silencers

 - Muffler Tips